 Have any long lead items been identified, i.e. items for which procurement must begin before the final design review?
 If so, have detailed engineering drawings, specifications and procurement documents been reviewed and approved by this committee?

 Does the design comply with all of the design requirements?
+Not just the requirements associated with the revisions to accommodate the larger beamsplitter optic (defined in E1900069) but also the requirements on the original BS SUS (defined in sections 3 and 6 of T010007-v5).
+In particular are the displacement noise requirements shown to be met with revised dynamics modeling consistent with the proposed design?